Parenting Time, Inc. Welcomes You

-Parenting Time, Inc. does not make any decisions about visitation orders.
-You will need to return to mediation and/or Court to have your custody agreement or visitation orders changed.
-The objective documentation we produce may be a factor in the judge or mediator's decision, but we never give a recommendation or judgement at our level.
+Parenting Time, Inc. does not make any decisions about Supervised Visitation Orders.
+You will need to return to mediation and/or court to have your Supervised Visitation Orders changed.
+The objective documentation we produce may be a factor in the judge or mediator's decision, but we never give a recommendation or assessment at our level.

 What is This Grant Funding About?